Outdoor beer garden under bridge

 • Fortitude Valley

 This quaint Queenslander-style pub takes up position at the more relatable end of swanky James Street, opposite the QA Hotel, on the corner of Arthur Street.
 She's got street appeal in spades with a pitched tin roof, side verandah and white-painted weatherboards.
-On weekends, the throng spills onto the footpath benches shaded by striped umbrellas, while inside, they settle in around Sixes and Sevens’ central bar and long tables of reclaimed timber.
-And it’s not only tough work choosing your ideal seating, the drinks menu will have you taking an extended visual gander too.
+On weekends, the throng spills onto the footpath benches shaded by striped umbrellas, while inside, they settle in around At Sixes and Sevens’ central bar and long tables of reclaimed timber.
+And it’s not only tough work choosing your ideal seating; the drinks menu will have you taking an extended visual gander, too.
 Boutique tap beers and from-the-barrel wine carafes are a staple, while pitchers of cocktails designed to share make for elite guzzling.
-Pet nats are all the rage too, particularly when the sun’s rays are kissing the alfresco and when it’s a tangy drop by LS Merchants from Margaret River.
-Complete the trifecta with a grazing board to share (or not to share, we’re not judging), alongside elevated pub fare like beer-battered flathead, and nibbles from all over the place like fried pork dumplings and mushroom arancini.
+Pet nats are all the rage, particularly when the sun’s rays are kissing the alfresco area.
+Complete the trifecta with a grazing board to share (or not to share, we’re not judging), alongside elevated pub fare like beer-battered flathead, fried pork dumplings and mushroom arancini.
 They’ve got it down pat.

-Time Out tip: If you’re hunting for a mighty fine sandwich (perhaps thanks to the current bready epidemic), give Six and Sevens’ house-made pastrami Reuben a go.
+Time Out tip: If you’re hunting for a mighty fine sandwich, give Six and Sevens’ Reuben a go – it's got house-made pastrami.

 Morag Kobez